JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8017 days**.

-And here is a just a random fact -  **The fastest flying butterfly is the Monarch, which has been clocked with a speed as high as 17 miles per hour**.
+And here is a just a random fact -  **For more than 3,000 years, Carpenter ants have been used to close wounds in India, Asia and South America**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)